 You’re moving around doing activities and out in that blasting sun.

 Dehydration can sometimes be mistaken for hunger more times than you’d think.

 If you think you are hungry have a glass of water first and then decide if nachos are a good idea.

-If working out isn’t your thing that’s fine, just keep active!
+If working out, isn’t your thing that’s fine, just keep it moving!

-You might not realize it then, but your body is working off yesterday’s cream puff!
+You might not realize it then, but your body is working off yesterday’s cheesecake you had for dinner!

 Which tip do you find most useful?